 Historic Walking Tour

 Take a self-guided Historic Walking Tour.
-Durango is rich in history, with numerous buildings that date back into the late 1800s.
+Durango is rich in history, with numerous buildings that date back to the late 1800s.
 Discover a bit of the history behind some of Durango's most historic buildings.
 Review our self-guided walking tour here or pick up a copy at the Durango Welcome Center.

 Durango Botanical Gardens

-They also offer a full list of events including the Great Garden Series with different speakers and topics.
+They also offer a full list of events, including the Great Garden Series with different speakers and topics.

 Durango & Silverton Narrow Gauge Railroad Museum